 - Maple Vanilla – Add sugar-free maple extract

-- Chai Spice – Sprinkle cinnamon, cardamom, and clove
+- Chai Vanilla – Cinnamon, cardamom, and clove

-- Peanut Butter Swirl – Dollop in sugar-free PB after spinning
+- Peanut Butter Swirl – Dollop sugar-free PB after spinning

-- Chocolate Ripple – Use a sugar-free fudge sauce
+- Chocolate Ripple – Swirl in sugar-free fudge sauce

-- Mint Vanilla Chip – Peppermint extract + dark chocolate
+- Mint Chip – Peppermint extract + dark chocolate

-- Coconut Vanilla – Use coconut cream instead of half & half
+- Coconut Vanilla – Swap half & half for coconut cream

 How Much Does It Make?